 As a result, instead of two TV channels, one appeared – CTV: The Comedy Network.
 In the same year, it was renamed Comedy Central.
 Over time, the CC came under full control of Viacom.
 A huge international network has grown with localized channels on almost all continents, including Africa.

-Given the specificity of the brand, it has never had one permanent logo.
-At first, the redesigns coincided with a name change and then turned into a search for their style.
-This is a whole evolution – a movement from the complex to the simple.
+Given the brand’s specificity, it has never had one permanent logo.
+At first, the redesigns coincided with a name change and then became a search for their style.
+This is a whole evolution—a movement from the complex to the simple.

 What is Comedy Central?